An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \subsubsection{Membership of a Simplex}

 We first observe that $\sigma\in K$ if and only if $A_\sigma^\star\neq\emptyset$.
-This is because if $\sigma\in K$, then there exists a maximal simplex in $K$ which contains $\sigma$.
-The star graph associated to this maximal simplex has nodes in all the $A_{\ell_i}^\star$, and all those nodes have the same label.
+This is because if $\sigma\in K$, then there exists a maximal simplex in $K$ that contains $\sigma$.
+The star tree associated to this maximal simplex has nodes in all the $A_{\ell_i}^\star$, and all those nodes have the same label.
 This implies that $A_\sigma^\star\neq\emptyset$, and the converse is also true.
 It follows that determining if $\sigma$ is in $K$ reduces to computing $A_\sigma^\star$ and checking whether it is non-empty.
 This procedure is very similar to the analogous procedure using SAL \cite{BKT15}.
-Therefore, membership of a simplex can be determined in time $\mathcal{O}(d_\sigma\Gamma_0\log k)$.
-Finally, we note that through the membership query, we are also able to decide if a simplex is maximal in the complex.
-We denote this new query by \texttt{is\_maximal}, and will be used later for performing other operations.
+Therefore, membership of a simplex can be determined in time $\mathcal{O}(d_\sigma\Gamma_0\log {\Gamma_0})$.
+Finally, we note that the membership query allows us to decide if a simplex is maximal in the complex since {a simplex is maximal iff $|A_{\sigma}^{*}|=1$ and the star tree corresponding to the label in $A_{\sigma}^{*}$ has exactly $d_\sigma+1$ nodes. } We denote this new query by \texttt{is\_maximal}.